-Industrial Walk-In Ovens are available in variety of sizes, and Wisconsin Oven offers standard sizes up to 6,000 cubic feet.
-Wisconsin Oven can customize even larger sizes to meet customer needs.
-Walk-In Ovens are offered with temperature ratings up to 1,400 degrees F, and as gas fired or electrically heated.
+Industrial Walk-In Ovens are available in standard sizes up to 6,000 cubic feet, with larger custom sizes available upon request.
+Walk-In Ovens are offered with temperature ratings up to 1,400°F, and as gas fired or electrically heated.
 Wisconsin Oven’s Walk-In Ovens can be customized with a variety of options, such as notched doors for overhead trolley rails, doors on both ends of the oven, guaranteed temperature uniformity, windows, lights, access ports, and more.